How To Run 100 Miles: Essential Training Guide + Training Plan

 Back to Backs

-There are two per week, usually scheduled on Saturdays and Sundays.
+There are two per week, usually scheduled on Saturdays and Sundays (your availability will determine the schedule).ย

 How to train for a 100 mile race

-My favorite way to peak for a 100 mile race is choosing a race 4 weeks out.
+My favorite way to peak for a 100-mile race is choosing a race about four weeks out.ย

-If there happens to be an 80100k race 4 weeks before your 100 miler, sign up for it!
+If there happens to be a race that works with your peak week mileage four weeks before your 100 miler, sign up for it!

 You can enjoy your long run with lots of other runners and have assistance along the way.
-It will be much easier logistically than trying to organize such a long run on your own.
+It will be much easier logistically than organizing such a long run on your own.ย

-Get to know what types of terrain and vertical gain your race has, and train for those specific details.
-Find places where you can replicate parts of the race so you begin to feel more and more comfortable with every long run.
+Learn about the types of terrain and vertical gain your race has, and train for those specific details.
+Find places where you can replicate parts of the race so you feel more comfortable with every long run.ย

 Your training needs to match your race.
 If your race is full of long steep hills, hiking and using hiking poles should be a staple in your long runs.

-If your race has a lot of flat, gravel road, you will want to practice running without a lot of walk breaks to simulate the real deal.
+If your race involves a lot of flat, gravel roads, you will want to practice running without many walk breaks to simulate the real thing.

-Unless you are a speed demon and have run plenty of 100 miler races before, you are going to run in the dark at some point in your race.
-Do not leave this until the day of the race to to figure out.
+Unless you are a speed demon and have run plenty of 100-miler races before, you are going to run in the dark at some point during your race.
+Do not leave this until the day of the race to figure it out.

 Fire up that headlamp and get out of the trails.
-You will also want to learn how your headlamp works, how to adjust the stream of light so it illuminates the trail ahead properly, and even how to change the batteries in the dark.
+You will also want to learn how your headlamp works, how to adjust the stream of light to illuminate the trail ahead properly, and even how to change the batteries in the dark.

 How to train for a 100 mile race

-Another piece of your training that I can not stress enough is the significance of strength training.
+Another piece of your training that I can not stress enough as a running coach is the significance of strength training.

-I always mention the importance of hitting the gym for all types of running goals, but only because I truly feel it transformed me personally as a runner.
-There is no more important race than a 100 miler where that extra strength and endurance becomes crucial.
+I always mention the importance of hitting the gym to my athletes for any running goal because I truly feel it transformed me personally as a runner and has kept my athletes strong and injury-free.

-Your legs are going to want to fail at different points throughout the race, but the stronger they are, the longer they will hold on.
+Your legs will want to fail at different points throughout the race, but the stronger they are, the longer they will hold on.

-It’s not just your legs you need to focus on at the gym but your back and core as well.
-After carrying your race vest full of food, hydration, headlamps, batteries, clothes, hiking poles (and the list goes on and on), it will inevitably take a toll on your body.
+At the gym, you need to focus on your legs, back, and core.
+Carrying your race vest full of food, hydration, headlamps, batteries, clothes, hiking poles (and the list goes on and on) will inevitably take a toll on your body.ย

 Read our complete Weightlifting Guide For Runners